the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Switch the List View previous/next URL methods to use the slug rather than a hard-coded "list" so the class is more easily extendable.
 [TEC-3648]
 * Fix - Ensure ECP shortcode today button handles categories gracefully.
 [ECP-492]
 * Fix - Prevent creation of duplicate venues for default address while adding or editing events.
 [ECP-482]
+* Fix - Make sure Month View "View More" link to Day View will preserve the current search criteria.
+[TEC-3230]

 = [5.2.1] 2020-10-22 =